Anay0305/Image-Fetch-discord-bot-API/README.md

-# Discord Graphics API
+# Card Graphics API

-Discord Graphics API is a lightweight, Flask-based microservice that generates dynamic visuals for Discord communities.
+Card Graphics API is a lightweight, Flask-based microservice that generates dynamic visuals for Discord communities.
 From personalized profile cards to stylish leaderboards, it adds a professional, engaging touch to Discord bots and servers.

 ## Features